toransahu/notes/docs/cs-fundamentals/Algo.md

 1. while the queue is not empty; repeat [5-8]
 1. end

-## Shortest Path in Unweighted Graph
+## Single-Source Shortest Path in Unweighted Graph

 Given a _unweighted_ graph (directed/undirected) `G = (V, E)`, and a source/distinguished vertex `S` find the shortest path from `S` to every other vertices in `G`.